hvoecking/media-scraper/README.md

 Run
 ===

-Run this code with python3, the .bak file is built for python2
+Run this code with python3, the media-scraper-p2.py file is built for python2
 - currently only tested on Linux

 License